-messengers, providing not only communication features, but also platform services for e-commerce, payment, delivery, transportation and social networks.
+The high reach and frequency of access to the service enable providers to leverage their user base to other services.
+WeChat is an example for the development of an ecosystem around messengers, providing not only communication features, but also platform services for e-commerce, payment, delivery, transportation and social networks.133 In general, the business models of NI-ICS providers are very diverse and may also include direct payments from consumers to the provider (e.g. the messenger Threema is provided in exchange for a one-time monetary fee).
 Messengers may become more integrated into ecosystems, e.g. as communication channel for businesses as "WhatsApp Business" shows, and the line to other services might blur.
 On the other hand, providers may collaborate with device manufacturers (e.g. on pre-installed apps).

 The market for email services generally seems less prone to switching costs and tipping, since interoperability of communication based on open standards exists and direct network effects can be realised by new entrants.
 However, effective switching may be low due to high synergies with other services of ecosystems (e.g. identification or cloud services).
-Moreover, for end-users the process to port emails from one provider to another can seem complex or even not safe, making it sometimes difficult for small entrants to effectively provide or expand competing services126.
-Nevertheless, bottlenecks of communication between end-users and businesses are less likely.
+Moreover, for end-users the process to port emails from one provider to another can seem complex or